Mean Girls: Accolades

-The film won and was nominated for a number of awards throughout 2004–2005.

 Legacy

 Works inspired by Mean Girls

+In early 2014, Warner Bros.
+Pictures and New Line Cinema announced a planned release date of May 8, 2015, for a film adapted from another book penned by Rosalind Wiseman.
+The project was titled Mean Moms, despite not being announced as a spin-off of Mean Girls.
+Beth McCarthy-Miller was set to direct with Jennifer Aniston to star.
+However, in May 2014, New Line Cinema pulled the film from its proposed release date of May 2015.

-A novel based on the film, by author Micol Ostow, was released in September 2017 by Scholastic.
-Jonathan Bennett, who portrayed Aaron Samuels, released a cookbook inspired by the movie in 2018 called "The Burn Cookbook: Real Recipes to Feed Your Inner Plastic."
-The following year, he teamed up with Nocking Point Wines to release a limited rosé wine edition inspired by the film.
+In 2018, Jonathan Bennett, who portrayed Aaron Samuels, released a cookbook inspired by the film, called The Burn Cookbook: Real Recipes to Feed Your Inner Plastic.
+The following year, he teamed up with Nocking Point Wines to release a limited rosé wine edition.

 Ariana Grande parodied the film in the music video for her 2018 song "Thank U, Next".
-The actors Jonathan Bennett and Stefanie Drummond, who were originally part of the film's cast, appeared in the video.
-A clip of Cady Heron from the movie was featured in a 2020 Discover Card commercial which aired during the Super Bowl LIV.
-K-pop singer Sunmi named her song “You Can't Sit with Us" after a quote from the movie.
+Actors Bennett and Stefanie Drummond appeared in the video.
+A clip from the film was featured in a 2020 Discover Card commercial, which aired during the Super Bowl LIV.
+K-pop singer Sunmi named her song "You Can't Sit with Us", after a quote from the film.

-A comic book sequel to the film, titled Mean Girls: Senior Year, was written by Arianna Irwin and released by Insight Comics in September 2020.
-A Mean Girls-themed pop-up restaurant in Santa Monica called Fetch was announced in 2020 as well.
+A Mean Girls-themed pop-up restaurant in Santa Monica called "Fetch" was announced in 2020 as well.
 Primark launched a loungewear range inspired by the film in October 2019.
 On October 3, 2020, the Young Veterans Brewing Company released a Mean Girls-themed beer called "Army Pants & Flip Flops".
 Several Mean Girls-themed events, merchandising products and screenings have been often organized and produced in homage to the film.

-In August 2020, Screen Junkies released a Honest Trailers episode on the film calling it "the best thing to come out of that era," with Screen Rant's Daniel Gillespie saying: "Mean Girls remains entertaining, funny, and, most importantly, accurate. [...]
+In August 2020, Screen Junkies released an Honest Trailers episode, calling the film "the best thing to come out of that era," with Screen Rant's Daniel Gillespie saying: "Mean Girls remains entertaining, funny, and, most importantly, accurate. [...]
 That relevance almost two decades later proves that Mean Girls is deserving of its classic status," and Slashfilm's Ethan Anderton writing that the "generation-defining high school movie" not only captures the teenage culture of the early 2000s perfectly, "but it's also hilariously clever for being adapted from a non-fiction parenting advice book [...]
 Mean Girls is great because it captures that cruel teen vibe perfectly, and it tries to deliver a nice wholesome message to fight it, which kids will laugh at, agree with, and then never do anything about."
 In September 2020, the Pillsbury Company released a limited edition of Toaster Strudel featuring pink icing and Mean Girls packaging to pay homage to its movie-claimed inventor's daughter, Gretchen Wieners.
+In October 2023, Nestlé's Coffee Mate announced that a limited-edition pink frosting flavored creamer would be available from January 2024 to celebrate the film's 20th anniversary.

+In November 2023, Walmart unveiled its annual holiday campaign featuring much of the original cast, including Lohan, Seyfried, Chabert, Franzese, and Surendra, reprising their roles as adults and recreating the film's scenes with modern twists.